-Low-E glass—short for low-emissivity—is glass that is coated with many microscopic layers of silver and other metals.
+Low-E, or “low-emissivity” glass is coated with many microscopic layers of silver and other metals.
 These coatings, which are thinner than a strand of human hair and thus virtually invisible, help to filter out the thermal energy that enters your home by reflecting harmful ultraviolet rays and the heat that comes with them.
 This way, you get all of the natural light you want, and less of the things you don’t want, like sun-faded furniture.

-In terms of insulated frames, look for something with heavy-duty insulation such as polyurethane as opposed to foam.
+In terms of insulated frames, look for something with heavy-duty insulation, such as polyurethane, instead of foam.
 Polyurethane is the same type of insulation that’s used in refrigerators and thus provides superior insulation than the porous, spongy foam that some windows use.
 Also, opting for frames made of vinyl can further reduce heat transfer as vinyl has good natural insulating properties.

 Another important feature of energy-efficient windows is gas fills.
 On windows that are double-glazed (meaning they’re made with two panes of glass sandwiched together), there is a layer of gas in between the glass.
 Krypton and argon are the two most common gases used because they are “inert” or “noble” gases, meaning they won’t react with other materials and substances).
 These gas fills act as an invisible cushion of insulation between the glass panes and slows the transfer of heat through the window to help maintain a consistent interior temperature in your home.

 Sunrise Replacement Windows Are Engineered for Performance & Durability